 Pronunciation of 'Hyperthyroidism'

-Hyperthyroidism is a medical condition characterized by an overactive thyroid gland, leading to excessive production of thyroid hormones.
-It is pronounced as /ˌhaɪ.pərˈθaɪ.rɔɪdˌɪzəm/ in English.
+Hyperthyroidism is a medical condition characterized by the overproduction of thyroid hormones by the thyroid gland.
+It is pronounced as /ˌhaɪ.pərˈθaɪ.rɔɪd.ɪz.əm/ in English (en-US).

 Word Origin

-The term 'hyperthyroidism' originates from Greek roots: 'hyper-' meaning 'over' or 'excessive,' 'thyreo-' referring to the thyroid gland, and '-ism' indicating a condition.
+The word 'hyperthyroidism' originates from Greek roots: 'hyper-' meaning 'over' or 'excessive,' 'thyro-' referring to the thyroid gland, and '-ism' indicating a condition or state.

 Pronunciation Details